acholder/Black-Title-Bar-Chrome-OS/README.md

   * Windows
   * macOS

-  NOTE: Windowed sites on Windows and macOS may use OS system theme, rendering this extension useless.
+NOTE:

-IMPORTANT:
+  * Windowed sites on Windows and macOS may use OS system theme, rendering this extension useless.
   * Does NOT override custom theme color specified by site.
   * Does NOT theme system windows (settings, files, etc).
   * Requires "Developer Mode" to be enabled.